natacasey/natacasey.github.io/Work.md

 The goal of this project is to create a program that gets data from an open API OpenWeatherMap and presents a user with a weather report.
 The user needs to specify either a zip code or a city to get the results for a specific location.
 The report can be generated multiple times until a user gives a command to stop the program.<br>

 - [Sentiment Analysis with Topic Modeling Using Python](https://github.com/natacasey/Sentiment_Analysis_with_Topic_Modeling_using_Python)<br>
 Relying on the data scraped from the Google Play reviews of TuneIn Radio this project examined the overall sentiment of TuneIn Radio, the trends of the sentiment and the aspect-based sentiment of the application with the help of topic modeling with LDA, multiclass calssification models such as logistic regression, CNN, bidirectional LSTM, Random Forest, XGBoost, and Support Vector Machines.
-Additional evaluation of the models and comparison to the popular sentiment analysis tool Vader and human's sentiment classification was performed on a small balanced data sample.<br>

   *Upcoming projects:*